IRB Guidance: Informed Consent

 - A statement of who will have access to data, protection and security measures for data such as the use of pseudonyms, data encryption, password protection(s), and secure storage of all data including audio, video, and photos (as applicable).

-- If collecting/using private identifiable information or identifiable biospecimens, a statement indicating whether that data will:
+- If collecting/using private identifiable information or identifiable biospecimens, one of the following statements must be included regarding future research:

 - Any compensation:

 - Parking pass, gift cards, extra credit, etc.

 - Ensure that the amount or type of compensation is not coercive.